 You have a landing page for a specific product.
 You want people to sign up to your newsletter to get them to eventually make a sale.
 You might even send them a targeted drip campaign when they sign up.
 Best practice would be to make a new MailPoet list specifically for these signups and your Bloom form will subscribe users to it.
 You’d also customise the messaging on the form such as “Want more information about the [product]?”

-Whilst I think Bloom is an awesome little plugin, there are two minor downsides:
+Whilst I think Bloom is an awesome little plugin, there are 4 minor downsides:

 - I can’t add additional fields.
 I can only have first name, last name and email address.
 This means that we can’t give the user a choice of lists to opt in to.

-- Bloom doesn’t allow multiple list OptIns.
-With the standard MailPoet forms you can opt a user into more than one list at once, whereas the dropdown form in Bloom forces you to choose just one.
+- Bloom doesn’t allow multiple lists.
+With the standard MailPoet forms you can opt a subscriber into more than one list at once, whereas the dropdown form in Bloom forces you to choose just one.